- ASSISTANT PROFESSOR Medicine, Hematology and Medical Oncology

 A major focus of my research program is geared towards developing novel cancer therapies by using stathmin as a potential therapeutic target, mainly in solid tumor malignancies including breast and prostate cancer.
 We are developing two different approaches for targeting stathmin function in cancer cells.
 As a first step, we designed ribozymes that target stathmin mRNA for degradation in cancer cells.
 We had previously cloned the genes that encode these ribozymes in adenoviral gene transfer vectors.
 We are currently testing the utility of these recombinant adenoviruses in in vitro and in vivo models of breast cancer.
 These studies may lead to the development of stathmin based gene therapy strategies for the treatment of localized early stage breast cancer.
 A second strategy is aimed towards developing systemic pharmacological approaches that target stathmin function by interfering with its interaction with tubulin in widespread tumor cells.
 Towards this end, we are testing stathmin-like peptide drugs in in vitro and in vivo models of breast cancer.
 We are also developing an assay to screen chemical libraries in a high throughput setting to identify small molecule inhibitors that interfere with stathmin-tubulin interaction.
 The future development of such candidates into effective drugs may offer hope to a large number of patients who die from this dreadful malignancy.

 Mistry SJ, Atweh GF.
-Therapeutic interaction between stathmin inhibition and chemotherapeutic agents in prostate cancer. .
-Molecular Cancer Therapeutics 2006; 5: 3248-3257.
+Therapeutic interactions between stathmin inhibition and chemotherapeutic agents in prostate cancer.
+Molecular cancer therapeutics 2006 Dec; 5(12).

 Mistry SJ, Atweh GF.
-Role of stathmin in the regulation of the mitotic spindle: Potential applications in cancer therapy. .
-Mount Sinai J of Med 2002; 69: 299-304.
+Role of stathmin in the regulation of the mitotic spindle: potential applications in cancer therapy.
+The Mount Sinai journal of medicine, New York 2002 Oct; 69(5).

-Mistry SJ, Atweh GF.
-Development of ribozymes that target stathmin, a major regulator of the mitotic spindle...
-Antisense Nucleic Acid Drug Devept 2001; 11: 41-49.
+Mistry SJ, Benham CJ, Atweh GF.
+Development of ribozymes that target stathmin, a major regulator of the mitotic spindle.
+Antisense & nucleic acid drug development 2001 Feb; 11(1).